 Related Video: 60s and 70s Vintage TV Commercials:

 Littlefeather brought a 15-page script, all Brando’s speech, but before the start of the ceremony, the producers warned her that if she stayed on stage for more than 60 seconds she would be forcefully removed by security officers.
+The speech itself was typed up by Brando and finished just 30 minutes before Littlefeather took the stage.

 She said: “I’m representing Marlon Brando this evening and he has asked me to tell you … that he very regretfully cannot accept this very generous award.
 And the reasons for this being are the treatment of American Indians today by the film industry …” after which some in the audience booed while most of them applauded.